Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Ultimately, we’ve come to realise that readers enjoy real stories – whether those are about success, failure or lessons.
 Readers would much rather hear about strategies that actually worked out in real scenarios, as opposed to generic, one-size-fits-all “best practices”,” Singh summarizes.

-MedTouch‘s James Gardner does the same thing, nothing that their team have “had terrific success reaching out to industry thought leaders and asking for brief interviews that I publish on our website.”
+Perficient‘s James Gardner does the same thing, noting that their team have “had terrific success reaching out to industry thought leaders and asking for brief interviews that I publish on our website.”

 Gardner thinks this is a win-win situation: “The [thought leaders] are flattered to be interviewed and love the opportunity to share their perspectives on industry trends, recent successes/challenges, etc. My readers love “meeting” these high profile experts and learning what’s on their minds.”